 It is no secret that travel can be as cheap or expensive as your personal preferences require.
-Just know, that if you’re on a tight budget and can’t suppress your wanderlust, travel is still obtainable.
+Just know, that if you’re on a tight budget and can’t suppress your wanderlust, travel can still be obtainable.
 After traveling to over 50 countries on 6 continents, I wrote this post to share the 10 biggest cost-saving travel hacks that I have used to travel the world on a tight budget, and sometimes even for FREE!

 The short story is that if you’re flexible and creative, prioritize travel over other luxuries, and try these cost-saving travel hacks, then travel can be affordable for almost anyone!

 10 cost-saving travel hacks that I have used to travel the world for free or on a tight budget: